RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies.markdown

 - User uploads pictures with less resolution while your model is trained with high resolution.
 In that case, include resolution in the evaluation metric
 - Classifier needs to work with very important / sensitive data.
 Misclassifying that data comes with a high cost in reality.

+[The "less" important metrics are called "satisficing metric"](./2022-02-15-deep-learning-performance-metrics.markdown).
+They are usually the **first thing you should ** figure out when starting a project

 But if you don't have a clear idea yet, define one and get stared.
 Later, refine it.

 Then, worry **separately** about how to perform well on this metric.